Livia Giuggioli Firth

 Livia Giuggioli Firth (born 4 September 1969) is an Italian activist.
-She is an advocate for sustainability especially in the fashion industry, where she created the Green Carpet Fashion Award.
+She is an advocate for sustainability, especially in the fashion industry, where she created the Green Carpet Fashion Award.
 She also produced the film In Prison My Whole Life.

+In 2019, she was awarded with a MBE for services to sustainable fashion.
+In 2025, she announced she would be returning the MBE to protest US president Donald Trump's state visit to the UK.

+Personal life

 In 1997, Giuggioli married English actor Colin Firth.
 They have two sons, Luca and Matteo.
-They announced their separation in 2019.
+They announced their separation in 2019, and divorced in 2021.
+In November 2025, Giuggioli confirmed she had married Callum Grieve.

+Giuggioli runs Quintosapore, a sustainable farm on the Tuscan-Umbrian border.
+She co-founded it with Alessandro and Nicola, her twin brothers.